ctrlplusb/react-universally/README.md

   - 🌍 Server side rendering.
   - ⚰ Offline support via a Service Worker.
   - 🐘 Long term browser caching of assets with automated cache invalidation.
-  - 📦 All source bundled using `webpack` v2.
+  - 📦 All source is bundled using Webpack v2.
   - 🚀 Full ES2017+ support - use the exact same JS syntax across the entire project (src/tools/config).
 No more folder context switching!
-  - 🔧 Centralised project customisation/configuration and environment settings management.
+  - 🔧 Centralised project configuration and environment settings.
   - 🔥 Extreme live development - hot reloading of ALL changes to client/server source, with auto development server restarts when your application configuration changes.
 All this with a high level of error tolerance and verbose logging to the console.
+  - ⛑ SEO friendly - `react-helmet` provides control of the page title/meta/styles/scripts from within your components.
   - 🤖 Optimised Webpack builds via HappyPack and an auto generated Vendor DLL for smooth development experiences.
-  - ✂️ Code splitting - `code-split-component` provides you declarative code splitting based on your routes.
+  - ✂️ Code splitting - easily define code split points in your source using `code-split-component`.
-  - 🍃 Tree-shaking, courtesy of `webpack`.
+  - 🍃 Tree-shaking, courtesy of Webpack.
   - 🚄 `express` server.
   - 👮 Security on the `express` server using `helmet` and `hpp`.
   - 👀 `react` as the view.
   - 🔀 `react-router` v4 as the router.
-  - ⛑ `react-helmet` allowing control of the page title/meta/styles/scripts from within your components.
-Direct control for your SEO needs.
   - 🖌 Very basic CSS support - it's up to you to extend it with CSS Modules etc.
   - 🏜 Asset bundling support. e.g. images/fonts.
   - ✔️ Type checking via Flow, a beautiful and unobtrusive type framework.